rust-lang/rfcs/text/3446-store.md

 /// A refinement of `Store` which does not invalidate existing pointers on allocation, resolution, or deallocation, but
-/// may invalidate them on moves. pun unsafe trait StableStore: Store {}
+/// may invalidate them on moves. pub unsafe trait StableStore: Store {}

 /// A refinement of `Store` which does not invalidate existing pointers, not even on moves.
 That is, this refinement
 /// guarantees that the blocks of memory are pinned in memory.